ZainabbHaider/Evolutionary-Algorithm/README.md

 - **Evolutionary Art**: This involves creating art through the evolutionary process.
 In this repository, we focus on recreating face images, such as the Mona Lisa, using polygons.
 The goal is to evolve a population of polygons to resemble a target image.

-## License

-This repository is licensed under the MIT License.
-See the LICENSE file for details.